• The Historic Site is open from Easter to Christmas. For specific hours go to the Plan Your Visit page.

 • To view our digital archive or for further information, click here.

 • Kilby Archives: There is an extensive collection of documents and photographs in our archives.
 Please get in touch with us for further information.
-An appointment can be made with the Curator for a nominal fee to view photos and paper documents for research purposes.
+An appointment can be made with the curator for a nominal fee to view photos and paper documents for research purposes.

 • Our digital archive photos can be viewed here.